Hailey holds General Registration and is an Associate member of the Australian Psychological Society (APS).

 Danielle looks forward to connecting with you and working with your family.

-Denise holds a Master of Gestalt Therapist and has a particular interest in supporting people to reset their nervous system so they can self- and co-regulate, register a sense of well-being, feel safe and make empowered choices in all areas of life.
+Denise holds a Master of Gestalt Therapy and has a particular interest in supporting people to reset their nervous system so they can self- and co-regulate, register a sense of well-being, feel safe and make empowered choices in all areas of life.

 She is trained in somatic modalities, which continue to influence a holistic approach to health and well-being and considers the uniqueness of each client.

-Otherwise known Mr sociable, Kuli has been with Hailey for 17 years is a very special member of the family.
+Otherwise known as Mr sociable, Kuli has been with Hailey for 18 years is a very special member of the family.
 He has the most vibrant and friendly personality you will ever see in a horse.
 Kuli often will neigh “hello” when people arrive and often come up to the fence for a pat.
 He is genuinely interested in people and his general attitude to life is “that looks fun, can I join in too?!!”.
 Most importantly he offers “you look sad can I give you a hug?” and has been known to just stand with someone and gently nuzzle them if they feel sad.
 He is incredibly smart and intuitive and has even figured out how to untie a horse knot with his tongue and teeth (he never goes far – just eats the grass).
 He is very expressive and will let it be known if his rugs make him too warm or cold and will neigh at the window if he is feeling hungry.
 Kuli is the leader of the herd and the others look to him for guidance.
 His breed is Arabian crossed with Andalusian (Spanish dancing horse).

 Khashmir, or Khash for short, is a multi-championship winning horse who came into Hailey’s life when she lived in Mildura, Victoria.
 Hailey became friends with Khash’s previous owner Joyce and would compete on Khash in local shows.
 It was here that Hailey and Khash struck up a friendship.
 Khash had only ever known Joyce, whom she had lived with since she was a foal (baby horse).
 Hailey was heartbroken to have to leave her behind when she relocated back to Queensland in mid-2017 but was thrilled when Khash joined the family in late 2018.
 Since then they have continued to compete in Equestrian shows throughout South East Queensland.
 More important to note than Khash’s competition achievements is her kind and easy-going nature which makes her the perfect fit for equine therapy.
 Khash is 11 years old and by pure coincidence celebrates her birthday on the same day as Hailey.
 Khash has an interest in anything food related and often is referred to as the “cookie monster” at dinner time!
 She loves attention, and loves being brushed.
 Her breed is a Friesian crossed with Welsh pony.
 Fun fact: the Friesians are the horses they like to film in the movies due to their glamourous looks.